-Against a backdrop of manufacturing prioritisation, Novo Nordisk’s contract with Swiss medical technology Ypsomed could include the supply of injection pens for CagriSema, the former’s candidate touted as a potential successor to weight loss drug Wegovy (semaglutide).
+Against a backdrop of manufacturing prioritisation, Novo Nordisk’s contract with Swiss medical technology company Ypsomed could include the supply of injection pens for CagriSema, the former’s candidate touted as a potential successor to weight loss drug Wegovy (semaglutide).

 The new detail of the two companies’ supply agreement, signed in September 2023, was reported by Reuters on 22 November.